LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: Abstract

 \section{Abstract}

-Accurately determining the shape and location of internal structures within deformable objects is crucial for medical tasks that require precise targeting, such as robotic biopsies.
+Accurately determining the shape of deformable objects and the location of their internal structures is crucial for medical tasks that require precise targeting, such as robotic biopsies.
 We introduce LUDO, a method for accurate low-latency understanding of deformable objects.
 LUDO reconstructs objects in their deformed state, including their internal structures, from a single-view point cloud observation in under 30 ms using occupancy networks.
-We demonstrate LUDO's abilities for autonomous targeting of internal regions of interest (ROIs) in highly deformable objects.
-Additionally, LUDO provides uncertainty estimates and explainability for its predictions, both of which are important in safety-critical applications such as surgical interventions.
-We evaluate LUDO in real-world robotic experiments, achieving a success rate of 98.9\% for puncturing various ROIs inside highly deformable objects.
+LUDO provides uncertainty estimates for its predictions.
+Additionally, it provides explainability by highlighting key features in its input observations.
+Both uncertainty and explainability are important for safety-critical applications such as surgery.
+We evaluate LUDO in real-world robotic experiments, achieving a success rate of 98.9\% for puncturing various regions of interest (ROIs) inside \highly deformable objects.
+We compare LUDO to a popular baseline and show its superior ROI localization accuracy, training time, and memory requirements.
 LUDO demonstrates the potential to interact with deformable objects without the need for deformable registration methods.